📝 Scenarios & decision guides · ⏱️ 3 min read

 Use tools for monitoring

 Keeping track of all these numbers is crucial but time-consuming.
-A system like KitchenNmbrs helps you to:
+A food cost calculator helps you:

 • Automatically calculate your new food cost